Vijayreddy-28/SQL/task1/README.md

-# Task 1 - SQL Basics
+# Task 1

-## Objective
+## Creating and Populating Tables

+**Objective:**
-Create a table, insert data, and view the data using MySQL.
+Set up a simple table, insert data, and retrieve that data using basic queries.

-## Steps
-1. Create Employee table
-2. Insert sample data
-3. Run:
-SELECT * FROM Employee;

-## Files
-- task1.sql
+**Requirements:**
+- Use `CREATE TABLE` to define a table (e.g., appropriate data types and constraints).
+- Populate the table using `INSERT INTO` with multiple rows of sample data.
+- Execute a basic `SELECT * FROM TableName;` query to verify the data insertion.
 ## Output

 Below is the result of the query: